SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 # Narrative Intervention

-Twilight and her friends are all gathered inside her tree-house, for some reason.
+Twilight and her friends are all gathered inside her tree-house– for some reason.

 "Okay girls, you remember why we're here?"
 Twilight asks, without catching fire.

-All her friends nod, amazed by her skill at not spontaneously combusting.
+Her friends nod, amazed by her skill at not spontaneously combusting.

 Twilight sighs.
 "That's why were here, Mr. Narrator.
 You need to stop lying in our stories."